Aerospace Engineering (Private Pilot Instruction) BEng

 - Antennas, Radar and Navigation

-This unit is about understanding the fundamentals and common applications of antennas and radar systems.
-The basic characteristics of some of the commonly used antenna systems will be examined in the context of practical design and application.
-The radar part of the unit will introduce the basic concepts of radar and examine various types of commercial and military radar system in common use.
+This module is about understanding the fundamentals and common applications of antennas and radar systems.
+The basic characteristics of some of the commonly used antennas, and antenna systems, will be examined in the context of practical design and application.
+The radar part of the module will introduce the basic concepts of radar and examine various types of commercial and military radar system in common use.
 The application of radar and other methods in airborne navigation and landing systems will be discussed.
-Throughout the unit emphasis will be placed on 'first-order' analysis techniques in order to reduce the use of advanced mathematics.10 credits
+Throughout the module emphasis will be placed on 'first-order' analysis techniques in order to reduce the use of advanced mathematics.10 credits

 - Computational Fluid Dynamics